James D. Nogalski, The Book of Micah (NICOT)

 The identity of this scribal prophet is unknown, and the book does not include a king or hometown in verse one.
 Concerning date, the book could be written as early as the 6th century.
 Obadiah is an eyewitness of the fall of Edom, so this could extend into the Hellenistic.
 He argues for a fifth-century BCE date based on the use of Jeremiah.
 He detects evidence of an advanced stage of Jeremiah’s composition in the sixth century (211).
 Over there is a prophetic and theological reflection on the fate of Edom 215.
 By placing Obadiah next to Amos 9, the editor of Book of the Twelve invites attention to the similarities between Israel’s fate and Edom’s.

 “The message of Obadiah is not for the faint of heart” (286).
 The book discusses the judgment of Edom and the violent character of God in the Old Testament.
-In this, it is much like an imprecatory Psalm.
+This is much like an imprecatory Psalm.
 But God’s judgment is followed by restoration.
 Israel, Edom, and the nations will be restored.
 But Obadiah’s vision does not come to pass in a literal sense (286).
 Persia, Greece, and then Rome controlled the region.
 Although Jerusalem grew during those years, its territory never reached the size described in Obadiah 19-21.

 Nogalski begins his introduction to Jonah by observing that this book is much different because it tells a story rather than collects and edits speeches and sayings.
-The prophet Jonah is mentioned in 2 Kings 14:25, but most consider the story a fiction using the prophet to represent a theological position from the writer’s time.
+The prophet Jonah is mentioned in 2 Kings 14:25, but most consider the story to be fiction, using the prophet to represent a theological position from the writer’s time.
 “The story is told with humor and panache,” and the “audience who heard or read this tale would have chuckled” (291).
 Throughout his commentary, he argues the story has a satirical edge.

 For Nogalski, the author lived in the Persian or Hellenistic period and was answering (or ridiculing) theological exclusivity.
 Could a foreign nation repent?
 At the time the book was written, foreign nations ruled over Judah.
 How could Judah’s leaders work under foreign rule?
 The writer is poking fun at religious leaders who cannot accept divine grace for others even while demanding it for themselves” (293).